tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/multi-interface-40.rst

 - Statistics, monitoring, and health check data collected by the analytics engine from different parts of the system.

-In Contrail , control and data must share the same interface, configured in the ``testbed.py`` file in a section named ``control_data`` .
+In Tungsten Fabric, control and data must share the same interface, configured in the ``testbed.py`` file in a section named ``control_data`` .

 Number of cfgm Nodes Supported
 ------------------------------

-The Contrail system can have any number of ``cfgm`` nodes.​
+The Tungsten Fabric system can have any number of ``cfgm`` nodes.​

 Uneven Number of Database Nodes Required
 -----------------------------------------

-In Contrail, Apache ZooKeeper resides on the database node.
-Because a ZooKeeper ensemble operates most effectively with an odd number of nodes, it is required to have an odd number (3, 5, 7, and so on) of database nodes in a Contrail system.
+In Tungsten Fabric, Apache ZooKeeper resides on the database node.
+Because a ZooKeeper ensemble operates most effectively with an odd number of nodes, it is required to have an odd number (3, 5, 7, and so on) of database nodes in a Tungsten Fabric system.